 By showing an interest and initiative in process improvement, along with his experience in accounting, he became a key member helping to remove the old main-frame enterprise system that was paper based, to deploy a new cloud-based Enterprise Resource Planning (ERP) system for the hospital and clinic locations.

-While implementing the new ERP system, James realized he enjoyed utilizing his accounting and tax experience to help others.
+While implementing the new ERP system, James realized he enjoyed utilizing his accounting and tax experience to help businesses acheive results for their employees, and customers.
 In order to be well rounded in all aspects of accounting, he wanted to further pursue attaining work experience in public accounting- specifically in tax planning & preparation for businesses and high net-worth individuals.

 James was responsible for the following: